sepernol/ProjectAGF-FrontEnd-StockReceive/README.md

-# ProjectAGF-FrontEnd-StockReceive
+# sim-pos-desktop
-Front end for StockReceive .
-Written in C#
+Frontend for POS application, written in c#